Event training materials

 Thanks to Jake Fedorowski – The Guide to Non-Binary Inclusion in Running

 The color-coded Event Alert System (EAS) will communicate the status of event conditions to participants, spectators, volunteers and event staff leading up to and throughout race weekend.
 The levels range from Low (green) to Moderate (yellow) to High (red) to Extreme (black) based on a variety of factors, including weather conditions.
-The EAS level will be communicated in race week email communications.
+The EAS level will be communicated in race week email communications as well as at shamrockshuffle.com.
+For more information, visit the Shamrock Shuffle EAS website.